JiaRuiming-1/AI-Trading/P2_breakout_strategy/README.md

 What I learned from this project:

-1. Plot position line by pd.rolling(window)
+1. Plot max and min position line by pd.rolling(window)
 2. Mark long and shor positon in table and on graph
 3. Calculate strategy log return and plot histogram graph
 4. Find outline ticker by Kolmogorov-Smirnov test (KS test) and implementation through `from scipy.stats import kstest` and `kstest(data['signal_return'], 'norm', (signal_returns_mean, signal_returns_std))`